Average Annual Precipitation for Switzerland

 Some of the weather stations are at high elevations in the Valais (or Pennine) Alps of southwestern Switzerland.
 Great St. Bernard Pass (Col du Grand St-Bernard) is the highest point on this list at 2472 metres (8110 feet).
-Also above 1400 metres (or 4600 feet) are the mountain resort towns of Zermatt and Montana.
+Also above 1400 metres (or 4600 feet) are Chasseral mountain and the resort towns of Zermatt and Montana.

 Central & Northern Switzerland

 Most places on this list are below 1000 metres (3280 feet) elevation where the weather is relatively mild.
 Somewhat snowier are the ski resort villages of Adelboden in the Bernese Oberland and Engelberg in Obwalden canton.

 Even more precipitation falls on the mountain peak Säntis, near Schwägalp.
 At 2502 metres (8209 feet) elevation it's the highest point in the Appenzell Alps.